About

 pm1-results

+Video 3.
 Combined AOT/COT retrieval obtained applying the CISAR algorithm to combined observations from MSG1 and MSG4.
 First results obtained over the Nile delta during January 2020.

 Kick-off meeting